altibiz/perch/docs/understanding-modules.md

 To the experienced nix users this might be obvious so lets break down how Perch does this a bit further.

-## Flake, Seal, branch and integrate
+## Flake, seal, propagate, branch and integrate

-The `flake`, `seal`, `branch`, and `integrate` option prefixes are special prefixes that tell Perch how to treat the options and config inside.
+The `flake`, `seal`, `propagate`, `branch` and `integrate` option prefixes are special prefixes that tell Perch how to treat the options and config inside.

 - `flake`: These are the flake outputs.
 This prefix gets evaluated directly by Perch to produce a flake.
 However, if another flake uses your Perch module,